 - Manufacturer Warranties: Roofing material manufacturer warranties often only cover the materials themselves, presuming that the contractor who installed them did so correctly.

-Sometimes, with more extensive manufacturer warranties, the contractor’s labor is covered as well.
+Sometimes, with more extensive manufacturer warranties, the contractor’s labor is also covered.
 Roofing manufacturer warranties are more likely to be transferrable than contractor-issued workmanship warranties.
 This piece will, therefore, focus on that.

 What impacts your roof warranty?